LPM CLI

 lpm version patch

 Bumps the current package's package.json version.
-By default, LPM writes the manifest, commits it, and creates a git tag just like npm version, but with stricter release safety: the git tree must be clean before commit/tag, and exact versions must move forward.
+By default, LPM CLI writes the manifest, commits it, and creates a git tag just like npm version, but with stricter release safety: the git tree must be clean before commit/tag, and exact versions must move forward.

 The built-in command wins over a package script named version.
 To run that script, use lpm run version.